zrshishir/apiauth/readme.md

         key:email , value:your email,
         key:password, value:your password
-        key:c_password, value: your password click on send button and you will get a token with user name save it
+        key:c_password, value: your password

+click on send button and you will get a token with user name save the token for generating next request

 Step8: add this url on your postman for posting http://127.0.0.1:8000/api/login and add your email, password on body section on postman for registration